adangnzlz/audio-to-text/README.md

 # Whisper Transcriber

-A simple CLI tool to transcribe audio files using the OpenAI Whisper API.
+A powerful and extensible CLI tool to transcribe audio files using either the OpenAI Whisper API or ElevenLabs Scribe API.

+Features include:
+- Support for multiple audio-to-text providers (Whisper and ElevenLabs Scribe), configurable in `config.py`.
+- Automatic splitting of large audio files for seamless transcription, using ffmpeg.
+- Speaker diarization (speaker identification and separation) when using ElevenLabs Scribe, with configurable number of speakers.
+- Customizable transcription prompts and parameters per provider and per language.
+- Outputs transcriptions and speaker mapping files for reproducibility.
+- All settings, API keys, and parameters are managed in `config.py` for easy customization.
+- Designed to be easily extended with new providers.

 ## Project Structure